rust-lang/rfcs/text/0000-subslice-pattern-syntax.md

 #### Ambiguity

-The issue is that these syntaxes are ambiguous with half-bounded ranges `..END` and `BEGIN..`.
+The issue is that these syntaxes are ambiguous with half-bounded ranges `..END` and `BEGIN..`, and the full range `..`.
 To be precise, such ranges are not currently supported in patterns, but they may be supported in the future.

 Syntactic ambiguity is not inherently bad.
 We see it every day in expressions like `a + b * c`.
 What is important is to disambiguate it reasonably by default and have a way to group operands in the alternative way when default disambiguation turns out to be incorrect.
-In case of slice patterns the subslice interpretation seems overwhelmingly more likely, so we can take it as a default.
+In case of slice patterns the subslice interpretation seems more likely, so we can take it as a default.
-There was no visible demand for implementing half-bounded ranges in patterns so far, but if they are implemented in the future they will be able to be used in slice patterns as well, but they will require explicit grouping with recently implemented [parentheses in patterns](https://github.com/rust-lang/rust/pull/48500) (`[a, (..end)]`) or an explicitly written start boundary (`[a, 0 .. end]`).
+There was very little demand for implementing half-bounded ranges in patterns so far (see https://github.com/rust-lang/rfcs/issues/947), but if they are implemented in the future they will be able to be used in slice patterns as well, but they could require explicit grouping with recently implemented [parentheses in patterns](https://github.com/rust-lang/rust/pull/48500) (`[a, (..end)]`) or an explicitly written start boundary (`[a, 0 .. end]`).
 We can also make *some* disambiguation effort and, for example, interpret `..LITERAL` as a range because `LITERAL` can never match a subslice.
 Time will show if such an effort is necessary or not.

-If/when half-bounded ranges are supported in patterns, for better future compatibility we'll need to reserve `..PAT` as "rest of the list" in tuples and tuple structs as well, and avoid interpreting it as a range pattern in those positions.
+If/when half-bounded ranges are supported in patterns, for better future compatibility we could decide to reserve `..PAT` as "rest of the list" in tuples and tuple structs as well, and avoid interpreting it as a range pattern in those positions.

-Note that ambiguity with unbounded ranges as they are used in expressions (`..`) already exists in variant `Variant(..)` and tuple `(a, b, ..)` patterns, but it's very unlikely that the `..` syntax will ever be used in patterns in the range meaning because it duplicates functionality of the wildcard pattern `_`.
+Note that ambiguity with unbounded ranges as they are used in expressions (`..`) already exists in variant `Variant(..)` and tuple `(a, b, ..)` patterns, but it's unlikely that the `..` syntax will ever be used in patterns in the range meaning because it duplicates functionality of the wildcard pattern `_`.